open-telemetry/oteps/text/0225-configuration.md

   * Required property keys may become optional.
   * Removal of properties, provided that the property key is not reused in the future.

 SDKs validating configuration *MUST* fail when they encounter a configuration with an unsupported version.
 Generally, this means fail when encountering a major version which is not recognized.
 An SDK might choose to maintain a library of validators / parsers for each major version, and use the configuration version to select and use the correct instance.
-Differences in minor versions (except pre-1.0 minor versions) SHOULD be acceptable, with the caveat that allowable property additions and removals MAY result in configuration that is different than excepted.
+Differences in minor versions (except pre-1.0 minor versions) *MUST* be acceptable, with the caveat that allowable property additions and removals MAY result in configuration that is different than excepted.

 ## Trade-offs and mitigations